Savannah Prez Shows Off Muscular Quads In Tiny Turquoise Shorts

-Savannah Prez put on a sexy and leggy display for her 700,000 plus Instagram followers earlier today.
-Amid the COVID-19 pandemic, many celebrities and influencers have been taking to their popular pages to share their thoughts on the worldwide pandemic, which is exactly what Prez did this afternoon.
+Savannah Prez put on a sexy and leggy display for her 700,000-plus Instagram followers earlier today.
+Amid the COVID-19 crisis, many celebrities and influencers have been taking to their popular pages to share their thoughts on the worldwide pandemic, which is exactly what Prez did this afternoon.

 In the beautiful new shot, the Belgian fitness model appeared outside where she was practicing social distancing as there were no other people in sight.
 The brunette beauty struck a pose in the middle of a street that was lined with trees, geotagging her location in her home country of Belgium.

 Though her message was serious, Prez put on a happy face for the camera, grinning from ear to ear.
 She kept things casual in her usual workout attire which consisted of a puffy white jacket that had a black Nike logo embroidered in the top left corner.

 The bodybuilder added a pair of tiny turquoise shorts to the look, showcasing her insanely sculpted legs that included her bulky quads.
-Prez completed the workout chic look with a pair of plain white sneakers that with no laces.
+Prez completed the workout chic look with a pair of plain white sneakers that had no laces.
 She wore her long, dark locks down and straight, adding a slight application of makeup that included brow gel, mascara, and dark eyeliner.

-In the caption of the post, the YouTube star touched on the state of the world right now, acknowledging that it is a tough time for all and the lack of access to a gym is making things even tougher.
+In the caption, the YouTube star touched on the state of the world right now, acknowledging that it is a tough time for all and the lack of access to a gym is making things even tougher.

 View this post on Instagram